 PICs and CPOs are more than a trend—they represent a true technological leap.
 And while most of the spotlight is on AI, computing, and switching speeds, the mechanical and optical precision of microfabricated components is just as critical.

-At FEMTOprint, we’re proud to support the innovators building the future of data infrastructure—one glass microstructure at a time.
+At FEMTOPRINT, we’re proud to support the innovators building the future of data infrastructure—one glass microstructure at a time.

 Interested in accelerating your roadmap for new photonics devices and innovative optical packaging?
 Let’s talk.